GalaChain/sdk/docs/from-zero-to-deployment.md

 - Docker image tag (without the version, or `:latest` part),
 - Chaincode admin public key (from `keys/gc-admin-key.pub` file),
 - Developer public key (from `keys/gc-dev-key.pub` file).

-TODO VERIFY: You can send this information to us via email or any other communication channel.

 After the approval, call the following command to verify you registration: